 The ASC Base is for pupils whose primary need is autism and their EHCP stipulates the need for a place in a mainstream DSP.
-The majority of the pupils are working between Level 1 and Level 3 of the National Curriculum.
-Pupils working at P Levels at the end of Key Stage 2 would struggle to access mainstream lessons.
+The majority of the pupils are working below age expected levels in KS3 and KS4 but are able to access the mainstream lessons with high quality teaching and LSA support.